General Liability Insurance For Small Businesses

 Do I Need Business Liability Insurance For My LLC?

 If you were to be named in a lawsuit, your LLC may help you be found not guilty.
 However, you would still be responsible for paying all the legal fees needed just to defend your business.
-This is where insurance can come in hand.
+This is where insurance can come in handy.

 Insurance is a financial support system that can pay for the incidents an LLC cannot or will not cover.
 This may include paying for legal guidance, judgements, medical expenses, and settlements.